 This is a good sign, and you should always confide in your therapist when you feel inspired or have a new realization.
 The therapeutic process is different for each person.
 Some people go into therapy with a series of goals laid out.
 Then, there are others who have some idea of what they want out of therapy.
 Others meet with a therapist because something inside them tells them they should.
 Sometimes, sitting down with a therapist can be as simple as needing someone to confide in.

 Regardless of who you are, what your story is, or why you are going into therapy, there is nothing to be ashamed of.
 Determining the therapy goals that are right for you is great but don’t feel ashamed if you don’t have everything figured out before you go to therapy.
 Take your time and let things play out naturally.
 Sometimes, therapy goals can come to you when you least expect them to.

 If you are unsure of where to find great therapy services, then look no further.
 BetterHelp has an amazing team of elite therapists who would be thrilled to work with you and discern your therapy goals.

 And plenty of people are more used to online therapy perhaps than ever before.
-A New York Times article pointed out that, with the coronavirus happening, more and more therapists have to rely on doing their sessions remotely.
+A New York Times article pointed out that during the pandemic, more and more therapists conduct their sessions remotely.
 Most of them are coping pretty well, too, buoyed by the knowledge that studies to date have shown that remote therapy is just as effective as in-person therapy for treating post-traumatic stress disorder, depression, and anxiety, among many other mental health issues.

 Even without the pandemic, you can see some of the benefits of online therapy.
 Finding a counselor online negates limited options and a potentially lengthy commute.
 Online options are often cheaper than traditional therapy options as well.
 Here are some of recent reviews of BetterHelp counselors to help guide you: